-Creating and Managing SDDCs and SDDC Proxies
+Creating and Managing Dedicated vCenter Server Instances and Proxies

-To create and manage SDDCs and proxies, you must use the vCloud OpenAPI.
-See Getting Started with vCloud OpenAPI at https://code.vmware.com.
+To create and manage dedicated vCenter Server instances and proxies, you can use the Service Provider Admin Portal or the vCloud OpenAPI.
+For vCloud OpenAPI, see Getting Started with vCloud OpenAPI at https://code.vmware.com.

-Important vCloud Director requires a direct network connection to each vCenter Server instance for use as an SDDC.
-If the vCenter Server instance uses an external Platform Services Controller instance, vCloud Director requires a direct network connection to the Platform Services Controller instance as well.
+Important vCloud Director requires a direct network connection to each dedicated vCenter Server instance.
+If the vCenter Server instance uses an external Platform Services Controller, vCloud Director requires a direct network connection to the Platform Services Controller as well.

-To use VMware OVF Tool in a proxied SDDC, vCloud Director requires a direct connection to each ESXi host.
+To use VMware OVF Tool in a proxied dedicated vCenter Server, vCloud Director requires a direct connection to each ESXi host.

-1 Create an SSDC backed by an attached and enabled vCenter Server instance.
+1 Create a dedicated vCenter Server instance.